top of page

 Welcome to Vibrant Acupuncture & Sound!

 As a fertility awareness & sexual health educator, I offer a full spectrum of women's health medicine, supporting women through all cycles of life.
-I am passionate about helping women build an intellectual understanding of their hormonal cycles by educating them on anatomy and physiology and how to observe, chart, and interpret their ovulatory menstrual cycles.
-This practice has many applications.
-Primarily it is used as a way to support conscious contraception, optimize conditions for conception and pregnancy, or identify hormonal imbalances and bring them into balance and attunement.
+I am passionate about helping women build an intellectual understanding of their hormonal cycles by educating them on how to observe, chart, and interpret their ovulatory menstrual cycles.
+This empowering practice has many applications.
+Primarily it is used as a way to support optimize conditions for conception and pregnancy, conscious contraception, and identify hormonal imbalances and bring them into balance and attunement.

 It is only with body literacy that we are empowered to make informed decisions that truly honor "my body, my choice."
-If this philosophy resonates with you, I look forward to working with you!
+If this philosophy resonates with you, I look forward to working together!

 PHILOSOPHY